Since 1910, the Colorado Geological Survey has brought the best of Colorado geoscience to you, our public constituency

 Significant Events in the History of the Colorado Geological Survey

-- 1909 – Colorado Geological Survey publishes first geological map and report.
+- 1909 – Colorado State Geological Survey publishes first geological map and report.

 Historical articles about the Colorado Geological Survey:

-Not much is know about the reasons that the Survey disappeared for more than forty years between the 1920s and the 1960s when the Colorado Legislature reinstated the organization with a new remit.
+Not much is know about the reasons why the Survey disappeared for more than forty years between 1926 and 1967 when the Colorado Legislature reinstated the organization with a new remit.